What To Expect During a

 The refraction determines your level of hyperopia (farsightedness), myopia (nearsightedness), astigmatism and presbyopia.

 An autorefractor, like a manual refraction, determines the lens power required to accurately focus light on your retina.
-Autorefractors are especially useful in certain cases such as evaluating young children who may not sit still, pay attention or interact with the eye doctor adequately for an accurate manual refraction.
+Autorefractors are especially helpful for determining an eyeglass prescription for young children and other patients who may have trouble sitting still, paying attention and providing feedback that the eye doctor needs to perform an accurate manual refraction.

 Studies have shown that modern autorefractors are very accurate.
 They also save time.
-The autorefraction takes only a few seconds, and the results obtained from the automated test greatly reduce the time required for your eye doctor to perform a manual refraction and determine your eyeglass prescription.
+The autorefraction takes only a few seconds, and the results greatly reduce the time required for your eye doctor to perform a manual refraction and determine your eyeglass prescription.

-A wide range of eye conditions and diseases can be detected with slit-lamp examination, including cataracts, macular degeneration, corneal ulcers, diabetic retinopathy, etc.
+A wide range of eye conditions and diseases can be detected with the slit lamp exam, including cataracts, macular degeneration, corneal ulcers and diabetic retinopathy, etc.

 For NCT, the test begins with you putting your chin on the machine's chin rest.
 While you look at a light inside the machine, the doctor or a trained assistant will puff a small burst of air at your open eye.
 It is completely painless, and the tonometer does not touch your eye.